LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

-To aid in the creation of custom ``SUNNonlinearSolver`` modules, the generic ``SUNNonlinearSolver`` module provides the utility functions :c:func:`SUNNonlinSolNewEmpty` and :c:func:`SUNNonlinsolFreeEmpty`.
+To aid in the creation of custom ``SUNNonlinearSolver`` modules, the generic ``SUNNonlinearSolver`` module provides the utility functions :c:func:`SUNNonlinSolNewEmpty` and :c:func:`SUNNonlinSolFreeEmpty`.
 When used in custom ``SUNNonlinearSolver`` constructors these functions will ease the introduction of any new optional nonlinear solver operations to the ``SUNNonlinearSolver`` API by ensuring that only required operations need to